iam2002/Jee-Main/README.md

 # Jee-Main

-Some code for JEE Students in the format of JEE Main{+4/-1}
+A terminal-based program in C for JEE Students in the format of JEE Main{+4/-1}

 If you are sure to attempt the question paper: Yes